 Work Experience (5N1356)

-You will prepare for work placement in a relevant vocational area through an evaluation of your skills set, the development of a CV, and an understanding of current work place legislation.
-An integral part of this component is developing the skills required for a successful job search; therefore is it your responsibility to secure your own placement.
-On completion of your Work Placement of at least 10 days (or 60 hours) you will reflect, review and consider your future career options.
+You will prepare for work placement in a relevant vocational area through an evaluation of your skills set, the development of a CV, and an understanding of current workplace legislation.
+An integral part of this component is developing the skills required for a successful job search; therefore, is it your responsibility to secure your placement.
+On completion of your Work Placement of at least 10 days (or 60 hours), you will reflect, review and consider your future career options.

 - Level 5 QQI Award Journalism (5M2464)

 This course is supported by FIT, which offers students the opportunity to acquire essential skills to gain employment.
 Students are given training in job interview techniques and CV preparation.